Adversarial Meta-Learning of Gamma-Minimax Estimators That Leverage Prior Knowledge: Simulations and data analyses

 We use Algorithm~\ref{algorithm: convenient SGDmax} with learning rate $\eta=0.005$ and batch size $J=30$ to compute $\Gamma_\ell$-minimax estimators.
 The number of iterations is 4,000 for $\Gamma_1$ and 200 for $\Gamma_\ell$ ($\ell>1$).
 The stopping criterion in Algorithm~\ref{algorithm: approximation with increasingly fine grid} is that the estimated maximal Bayes risk with 2000 Monte Carlo runs does not relatively increase by more than 2\% or absolutely increase by more than 0.0001.
+We chose the aforementioned tuning parameters based on the prior belief that at least one of OSW and SCL estimators should perform reasonably well, but the performance of SGDmax (Algorithm~\ref{algorithm: convenient SGDmax}) and Algorithm~\ref{algorithm: MCMC-like} might be sensitive to tuning parameters.
+Thus, the network we used is neither deep nor wide.
+We chose a moderately small learning rate and a large number of iterations for SGDmax.
+Our chosen learning rate and chosen number of iterations led to a trajectory of estimated Bayes risks that approximately reached a plateau with small fluctuations, suggesting that the obtained estimator is approximately $\Gamma_1$-minimax (see Fig.~\ref{figure: n new species Bayes risk and risk}).
+In practice, such trajectory plots may help tune the learning rate and the number of iterations.

+We also run additional simulations to investigate the sensitivity of our methods to tuning parameter selections.
+We present these simulations in Appendix~\ref{section: simulation n new species sensitivity}.
+The results suggest that our methods may be insensitive to tuning parameter selections.

 We examine the performance of the OSW estimator, the SCL estimator and our trained $\Gamma$-minimax estimator by comparing their risks under our set data-generating mechanism computed with 20000 Monte Carlo runs.
 We also compare their Bayes risks under the computed prior from Algorithm~\ref{algorithm: convenient SGDmax} using the last and finest grid in the computation with 20000 Monte Carlo runs.
 We present the results in Table~\ref{table: new species result}.
-In this simulation experiment, our $\Gamma$-minimax estimator significantly reduces the risk compared to two existing estimators.
+In this simulation experiment, our $\Gamma$-minimax estimator substantially reduces the risk compared to two existing estimators.
 The $\Gamma$-minimax estimator also has the lowest Bayes risk in all cases.
 Therefore, incorporating fairly informative prior knowledge into the estimator may lead to a significant improvement in predicting the number of new categories.
-We expect similar substantial improvement for difficult or even ill-posed statistical problems.
+We expect similar substantial improvement for difficult or even ill-posed statistical problems by incorporating prior knowledge.